 I’m one of those who don’t agree with that statement.

 Let me tell you why.

-Google has never mentioned in any of their documents or patents where social signal used as a ranking factor.
+Google has never mentioned in any of its documents or patents where social signals are used as a ranking factor.

 Some of the marketing bloggers did mention that Google was evaluating all the social media metrics along with the SEO activities.